DiscM/flowstatedemos/QuickStart.md

 5. Give each `Area3D` a `CollisionShape3D`.
 6. Create a new script named `bridge_challenge.gd` and attach it to `BridgeStations`.
-7. Track whether each player is inside the current pair.
+7. Track whether each of you is inside the current pair.

 Example shape: